manjotms10/google-trends-analytics/README.md

 internet. <br>

 ## Project Structure:
-- conf - This directory contains the data files that were used/created during the process to store all our data
+conf - This directory contains the data files that were used/created during the process to store all our data <br>
----- movies - This subdirectory contains the data files for the analysis of movies
+---- movies - This subdirectory contains the data files for the analysis of movies <br>
----- video_games - This subdirectory contains the data files for the analysis of games
+---- video_games - This subdirectory contains the data files for the analysis of games <br> <br>

-- src - This is the source directory containing all our code
+src - This is the source directory containing all our code <br>
----- analytics - This package consists of the code that is used for creating, analyzing and plotting all the data
+---- analytics - This package consists of the code that is used for creating, analyzing and plotting all the data <br>
--------- demo - This package contains the Jupyter notebook that showcases all our plots
+-------- demo - This package contains the Jupyter notebook that showcases all our plots <br>
--------- movies - This package contains the web scraping and analysis code for movies topic
+-------- movies - This package contains the web scraping and analysis code for movies topic <br>
--------- video_games - This package contains the data processsing and analysis code for video games topic
+-------- video_games - This package contains the data processsing and analysis code for video games topic <br>
 ---- utils - This is a common package that is used by both movies and video games for common processing.
 For e.g.,
-			 it consists of code for connecting to the GoogleTrends  API, obtain visualizations and log info and errors
+			 it consists of code for connecting to the GoogleTrends  API, obtain visualizations and log info and errors <br>

 ## Code Demo:
 The Jupyter notebook is present under src/analytics.demo package.
 The code makes use of PyTrends API to connect to Google